mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 ## Setting up metrics and pings code generation

-In order for the Glean SDK to generate an API for your metrics, two Gradle plugins must be included in your build:
+In order for the Glean Kotlin SDK to generate an API for your metrics, two Gradle plugins must be included in your build:

 - The [Glean Gradle plugin](https://github.com/mozilla/glean/tree/main/gradle-plugin/)
 - JetBrains' [Python envs plugin](https://github.com/JetBrains/gradle-python-envs/)